haskell/hie-bios/README.md

     component: <component name>
 ```

-This tells `hie-bios` that whichever source file it tries to load, it should handle it as if it belongs to `<component name>`.
+This tells `hie-bios` that whichever source file it tries to load, this source file should be handled as if it belongs to `<component name>`.

 As an example, to load the library of `hie-bios`, the following `hie.yaml` can be used: